d12frosted/elpa-mirror/gnu/ement-readme.txt

 [https://elpa.gnu.org/packages/ement.svg]

-Ement.el is a Matrix client for Emacs.
-It aims to be simple, fast, featureful, and reliable.
+Ement.el is a [Matrix] client for [GNU Emacs].
+It aims to be simple, fast, featureful, and reliable, while integrating naturally with Emacs.

 Feel free to join us in the chat room:
 [https://img.shields.io/matrix/ement.el:matrix.org.svg?label=%23ement.el:matrix.org]